 - Poisoning or illness due to exposure to hazardous wastes or materials

 Slip and fall accidents are the most common type of accident caused by owner negligence.
-Any business or property owner that fails to repair or clean hazards such as broken stairs or wet floors that injure a visitor due to a slip and fall may be held liable for damages.
+Any business or property owner that fails to repair or clean hazards such as broken stairs or wet floors that injure a visitor due to a slip and fall or workplace injury may be held liable for damages.

-WHAT ARE CAUSES OF PREMISES LIABILITY CASES?
+WHAT ARE THE CAUSES OF PREMISES LIABILITY CASES?

 - Unsafe walkways